top of page

 Epilogue — The Moral Future of Intelligence

+The machine may shape markets.
+But God shapes history and HE alone is sovereign over what is still to come.
 History will not remember this century for the machines we built, but for the wisdom we obeyed—or ignored.

 The future belongs to those who are not merely intelligent but illuminated.
 I contend that illumination can lead to but one conclusion: God Owns the Future: "I make known the end from the beginning, from ancient times, what is still to come.
 I say, 'My purpose will stand, and I will do all that I please'" (Isaiah 46:10).